SohhamSeal/Blink-And-You-ll-Miss-It/README.md

-# Blink And You Miss It
+# Blink And You Miss It!!
 This project is a comprehensive pipeline designed to detect and assist drivers in identifying incoming traffic signs in a highway-like setup.
 The project employs a multi-stage approach involving four classifiers to enhance the accuracy and speed of traffic sign recognition.

 ## Pipeline Overview